 After Hours: 09 638 4280

-Incoterms, commonly referenced as trade terms are a set of guidelines that assist in international trade, issued by the International Chamber of Commerce.
+Incoterms, commonly referenced as trade terms or international freight terms are a set of guidelines that assist in international trade, issued by the International Chamber of Commerce.
 The Incoterms clarify and guide the buying and selling parties to the responsibilities of their roles in the movement of goods from the seller to the buyer.

 Under the EXW term, the seller is responsible for making the goods available at their premises.
 The parties can also agree on another named place such as factory or office.
 At this point, the buyer takes ownership of the goods as well as handling all costs and risks after the products are collected.